Dionid/dddl/packages/usecase/README.md

 # DDDL.UseCase

-This package contains UseCase patter and Decorators for them
+This package contains UseCase patter for them